When you buy something through one of the links on our site, we may earn an affiliate commission.

 It’s far too inconvenient to take up a multipitch climb, and it’s not even great at carrying a device on a gear loop.
 Ultimately, all these annoyances cost the Gridlock quite a few points.

 That said, if you’re looking for an extremely safe carabiner to be your dedicated belay ‘biner (especially in the gym), I could see the Gridlock being a possibility.
 It’s an effective anti-crossloading safeguard, and with time and a lot of practice it’s possible that use would get easier and more efficient.

 Still, I can’t say I recommend it.
-If you’d like to know more though, you can check out our full review.

 This carabiner was, unfortunately, almost universally disliked.

 Chief among the reasons was a screwgate that takes approximately a decade to open or close.
 Where most screwgates allow for a little spin, the Gatekeeper requires that every twist be done manually.

 There are far more threads than seem strictly necessary, and the end result is a ‘biner that takes noticeably longer to open or close.
 When you’re using it as a belay carabiner (as you must, with this one), this adds up.

 Adding to the difficulties is the anti-crossloading mechanism.
 This carabiner features a wiregate attached partway down the spine, which is spring-loaded to cover the gap.

 Once set up, it’s an effective guard.
 Unfortunately, getting it set up is, again, a bit of a pain.